 I love a good spray tan.
 And there's no better (or quicker) way to boost confidence than a glowy bronze and a little subsequent contouring.
 St. Tropez finishing expert Sophie Evans contours your abs, arms, legs, and butt during each session, and the results are pretty remarkable.

 After a fresh coat of self-tanner, Evans goes in with a smaller air-brush to get the proper contour—she darkens the curves underneath each cheek and shapes the right and left side.
-By the end of the tanning butt treatment, my booty looks lifted and nicely rounded, and the rest of me looks decidedly slimmer.
-You can DIY the process with a makeup sponge, or brush and your favorite self-tanner.
+By the end of the tanning butt treatment, my butt looks lifted and nicely rounded, and the rest of me looks decidedly slimmer.
+You can DIY the process with a makeup sponge, or brush, and your favorite self-tanner.
 I'm partial to St. Tropez's Gradual Tan Classic Everyday Body Lotion in Medium/Dark ($25).

 With absolutely zero self-tan scent (a deal-breaker, I must admit), this moisturizing lotion can be applied daily to build a gradual, sun-kissed color on your entire body.
 It's never sticky, and it always looks natural.